it-innovation/sam/doc/composition.rst

 The read-only proxy
 -------------------
-If we follow the usual SAM approach of saving a base-line (`File` -> `Export calls`), importing the resulting `mustCall.sam` file, and changing the behaviour of the delegate to `Unknown`, we discover that `File.write` may be called.
+Creating a second scenario where `delegate` has `Unknown` type shows that `File.write` may be called.

 To prevent `delegate` from calling `write`, we create a new `ReadOnly` class.
 Calling `readOnly` on a `File` returns a read-only proxy to it::